tawi1/Tile-Prefab-Placer/docs/source/index.rst

 Welcome to Tile Prefab Placer's documentation!
 ===================================

-**Tile Prefab Placer** is a tool to easily placing tile objects on a grid, and also has many different tools to easily placing default game objects.
+**Tile Prefab Placer** is a tool to easily place tile objects on a grid, and also has many different tools to easily place default game objects.

 You can buy it in unity asset store: `Tile Prefab Placer <https://assetstore.unity.com/>`_